jshttp/content-disposition/README.md

 `contentDisposition` accepts these properties in the options object.

+##### fallback

+If the `filename` option is outside US-ASCII, then the file name is actually stored in a supplemental field for clients that support Unicode file names and a US-ASCII version of the file name is automatically generated.

+This specifies the US-ASCII file name to override the automatic generation or disables the generation all together, defaults to `true`.

+  - A string will specify the US-ASCII file name to use in place of automatic generation.
+  - `false` will disable including a US-ASCII file name and only include the Unicode version (unless the file name is already US-ASCII).
+  - `true` will enable automatic generation if the file name is outside US-ASCII.

+If the `filename` option is US-ASCII and this option is specified and has a different value, then the `filename` option is encoded in the extended field and this set as the fallback field, even though they are both US-ASCII.

 ##### type

 Specifies the disposition type, defaults to `"attachment"`.
 This can also be